Death in service pension information exchange

 If you have the certificate, please send a copy when you submit the 'death in service notification form'.
 Please do not delay sending in the form while you wait for the certificate or other information.
 Send in a further form as you receive more details.

-You must submit the completed leaver tab on the MARS return to Pension Services before the 19th of the month following the relevant month, to show:
+You must complete your i-Connect submission to Pension Services before the 19th of the month following the relevant month, to show:

 • death as the reason for leaving, and